PatWyr/Test/README.md

 details.

 By implementing the `Entity<Long>` interface, we are telling jdbi-orm that the primary key is of type `Long`;
-this will be important later on when using Dao.
+this will be important later on when using DAO.
 The [Entity](src/main/java/com/gitlab/mvysny/jdbiorm/Entity.java) interface brings in the following useful methods: